alaffin12/stackedit/Caught by Stradh.md

 Anyone with a passing familiarity with Barovian culture and history can make a DC 15 Intelligence (History or Religion) check to identify that three of the stones represent the Seeker (Raven), the Weaver (Spider) and the Huntress (Wolf) and that the fourth represent the Shadow - a forced opposed to the ladies.

 #### The Hags
+Morgantha, Offalia and Bella are all hags, but usually disguise themselves.
+The older two (Morgantha and Offalia) are Bl